srcworks-software/Cyckle-ai/README.md

     git clone https://github.com/vaultdweller-2287/Cyckle-ai
 ```
 Or, you could download the ```bin.tar``` file from the release notes in this github repo.

-If you do not have git installed, run the following (may vary depending on your distro of choice, but I use Debian so deal with it):
+If you do not have git installed, run the following (depends on your distro, but this is optimized for debian.):
 ```
     sudo apt install git
 ```